felipmiguel/batec-ossrdbms-demo/README.md

 az mysql flexible-server execute --name ${MYSQL_SERVER} --file-path mysqluser.sql --admin-password "${ADMIN_PASSWORD}" --admin-user "${ADMIN_USER}" --verbose
 ```

-To facilitate the user create there is [create-user-mysql.sh](infra/create-user-mysql.sh) script that perform all these operations.
+To facilitate user creation, there is a [create-user-mysql.sh](infra/create-user-mysql.sh) script that performs all these operations.

-### Create a Postgres role (user) linked to the managed identity
+### Create a PostgreSQL role (user) linked to the managed identity

-To create a Postgres role(user) that authenticates with Azure AD it is necessary to execute the following commands:
+To create a PostgreSQL role (user) that authenticates with Azure AD it is necessary to execute the following commands:

 ```sql
 select * from pgaadauth_create_principal_with_oid('${APPLICATION_LOGIN_NAME}', '${APPLICATION_IDENTITY_APPID}', 'service', false, false);
 ```

 Where `APPLICATION_LOGIN_NAME` is the name of the application login, `APPLICATION_IDENTITY_APPID` is the application identity app id and `DATABASE_NAME` is the name of the database.
-The application login name can be any valid user name on Postgres, but will be the one used in the connection string.
+The application login name can be any valid user name on Postgres, but it will be the one used in the connection string.

-Then it is necessary to grant privileges to the role:
+Then, it is necessary to grant privileges to the role:

 ```sql
 GRANT ALL PRIVILEGES ON DATABASE "${DATABASE_NAME}" TO "${APPLICATION_LOGIN_NAME}";